mguldner/Data_Algorithms/README.md

 # Algorithms
-List of self-coded algorithms for further use
+List of self-coded algorithms for further use.
+I used the free book about Machine Learning of Hal Daumé III.
+See website http://ciml.info/
+The free book is on the root of this project.

 ## Graph Theory
 These algorithms are not ready-to-use.
 There must be as structure behind.